IndigoNakamoto/Litecoin-Knowledge-Hub/user_instructions/strapi_cms_setup.md

 5.  **Access the Admin Panel:**
     After creating your account, you will be logged in and redirected to the Strapi admin dashboard.
 You can now begin creating content types, defining roles, and managing content.

+## Configuring Webhooks for RAG Synchronization

+To ensure that the RAG pipeline stays synchronized with the content in Strapi, you need to configure webhooks.
+These webhooks will notify the backend whenever content is created, updated, or deleted.

+1.  **Navigate to Webhooks Settings:**
+    In the Strapi admin panel, go to `Settings` -> `Webhooks`.

+2.  **Create a New Webhook:**
+    Click the "Add new webhook" button.

+3.  **Configure the Webhook:**
+    -   **Name:** Give the webhook a descriptive name, such as `RAG Sync`.
+    -   **URL:** Enter the URL of the backend's webhook receiver endpoint.
+For local development, this will typically be `http://localhost:8000/api/v1/sync/strapi`.
+    -   **Headers:** Add a new header for security.
+        -   **Key:** `X-Strapi-Webhook-Secret`
+        -   **Value:** The secret token you defined in your backend's `.env` file for the `STRAPI_WEBHOOK_SECRET` variable.
+This must be a strong, unguessable string.

+4.  **Select Events:**
+    Choose the events that will trigger this webhook.
+For complete synchronization, select the following events under the "Entry" section:
+    -   `entry.create`
+    -   `entry.update`
+    -   `entry.delete`
+    -   `entry.publish`
+    -   `entry.unpublish`

+5.  **Save the Webhook:**
+    Click the "Save" button to create the webhook.

+Now, whenever you perform one of the selected actions on an entry (like publishing an article), Strapi will send a notification to your backend, and the RAG pipeline's knowledge base will be updated automatically.